Nessi-datatool/nessi/README.md

 The application is configured using a YAML file located at `config/config.yaml`.
 The configuration includes settings for:

-- Server configuration (host, port, timeouts)
-- Security settings (JWT, TLS, rate limiting)
+- Security settings (API keys, TLS for CLI tools)
 - Delta Lake paths and properties
 - Data quality rules and thresholds
-- Monitoring and alerting
+- Monitoring and metrics export
+- Email notifications
 - Report generation
 - Logging